A study on Type-2 isomorphic circulant graphs. Part 10: Type-2 isomorphic $C_{np^3}(R)$ w.r.t. $m$ = $p$ and related groups: Type-2 isomorphic circulant graphs w.r.t. =

-We studied Type-2 isomorphic circulant graphs of order $n$ with respect to $r$ and obtained such graphs for $r$ = 2,3,5,7 and $n\in\mathbb{N}$ \cite{v20}, \cite{vw1} - \cite{vw3}.
-In this section, we present more general case of families of Type-2 isomorphic circulant graphs of order $np^3$ with respect to $r$ = $p$, and abelian groups on these isomorphic graphs where $p$ is a prime number and $n\in\mathbb{N}$.
-Type-2 isomorphic circulant graphs don't have the CI-property.
+Based on our studies on Type-2 isomorphic circulant graphs $C_n(R)$ w.r.t. $m$ = 2,3,5,7 in \cite{v20},\cite{vw1}-\cite{vw3}, we could find the structure of families of isomorphic circulant graphs $C_{np^3}(S)$ of Type-2 w.r.t. $m$ = $p$ and developed its theory that includes its related Abelian groups which are presented in this section where $p$ is a prime number and $n\in\mathbb{N}$ and $n \geq 2$ when $p$ = 2.
+Type-2 isomorphic circulant graphs are circulant graphs without the CI-property.
+We use remark \ref{r2.5} to establish Type-2 isomorphism w.r.t. $m$ among circulant graphs $C_n(R)$ and $C_n(S)$.